 - Once the yogurt has been incubated, remove from the Instant Pot and place the inner pot or jar of yogurt, undisturbed into the refrigerator for at least 8 hours.

 - After the 8 hours, whisk the yogurt to incorporate the fat solids and liquids together and serve as desired.
 At this point, you can add in sweetener or your choice.

-- Once you have completed one batch of homemade yogurt, you can set aside 1 or 2 tablespoons of the completed yogurt to use for your next batch of dairy free yogurt.
-Instead of using the powdered starter, whisk in 1 tablespoon of plain yogurt for every 15 ounce can of coconut milk.
+- Once you have completed one batch of homemade yogurt, you can set aside 1 or 2 tablespoons of the completed yogurt to use for your next batch of dairy-free yogurt.
+Instead of using the powdered starter, whisk in 1 tablespoon of plain yogurt for every 15 ounces can of coconut milk.

 - For creamy, tangy coconut milk yogurt, incubate for a full 24 hours.
-For thinner, less tangier yogurt set incubation time between 8 and 12 hours.
+For thinner, less tangy yogurt set incubation time between 8 and 12 hours.

 - To sweeten this coconut milk yogurt, I typically add in 1 tablespoon maple syrup and ½ teaspoon vanilla extract after the yogurt has set for 8 hours in the fridge.

 This recipe can be doubled or tripled.

 - To keep vegan friendly, use agar agar as a thickener.
 Otherwise, beef gelatin is recommended.

 - If your yogurt has a PINK hue to it, be sure to discard--that means it not safe to eat.
 This can happen if the instant pot was not cleaned well OR if the yogurt was incubated on LOW not NORMAL temperature.